Everyplay/developer-quiz/README.md

 ### Question 3.

 You are building an application running inside web browser.
 You have read a list of user's friends' usernames from server.
-List can contain hundreds of usernames.
+List can contain thousands of usernames.
 You need to implement a component that finds a usernames from this list based on user input.
 For example given a list of friend is `'fred', 'frank', 'jerry'`.
 When user types `fr`, you should filter the list so that usernames containing `fr` are included.
 How would you implement this i.e. _what data structures and algorithms_ would you use?

 ## Programming task